01-edu/public/subjects/mini-framework/README.md

 #### TodoMVC

-A todoMVC project consists on creating a [webpage](http://todomvc.com/examples/vanillajs/) (this example is written in VanillaJS) with the same elements present in the example, so we advise you to test it around first.
+A todoMVC project consists of creating a [webpage](http://todomvc.com/examples/vanillajs/) (this example is written in VanillaJS) with the same elements present in the example, so we advise you to test it around first.
 You have to make your todoMVC project, a pretty much perfect copy of the examples given in the links above, but using your framework.\
 Be aware that every thing that we can't visually see has to be present too (ids, classes, etc.).

 This project will help you learn about: